Articulation

 Type

-The type of an articulation defines its behaviour in a kinematic chain.
+The type of an articulation defines its behavior in a kinematic chain.
 There are three supported types:

 - Fixed: the articulation is fixed to the base entity.